osocra/boms/README.md

 Click on a BOM below to get complete recipes, processes, vendor information as well as information on equipment used and operating instructions.

-Support our project and buy our chocolate at [osocra.com](https://osocra.com) -- see what the world's best cacao tastes like and find *your* perfect chocolate.
+Support our project and buy our chocolate at [osocra.com](https://osocra.com) to see what the world's best cacao tastes like.
+Find *your* perfect chocolate and find out why “xocoatl” has been [called](https://historydaily.org/chocolate-food-of-the-gods) the “food of the gods".

 # BOMs for sale